 A: Your supplying Retailer is obliged to undertake your warranty work.
-However, any approved Elddis Retailer or Service Centre can undertake the work, but this is at their discretion.
+However, any Elddis approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook can undertake the work, but this is at their discretion.
 We will also accept services completed by a NCC approved service centre, but they will not be able to undertake warranty work if they are not approved by Elddis.